enarjord/passivbot/docs/configuration.md

 When optimizing, parameter values are within the lower and upper bounds.

 ### Other Optimization Parameters
-- `crossover_probability`:
+- `crossover_probability`: The probability of performing crossover between two individuals in the genetic algorithm.
+It determines how often parents will exchange genetic information to create offspring.
 - `iters`: number of backtests per optimize session
-- `mutation_probability`:
+- `mutation_probability`: The probability of mutating an individual in the genetic algorithm.
+It determines how often random changes will be introduced to the population to maintain diversity.
 - `n_cpus`: number of CPU cores utilized in parallel
 - `population_size`: size of population for genetic optimization algorithm
 - `scoring`:
-	- the optimizer uses two objectives and finds the pareto front,
+	- The optimizer uses two objectives and finds the Pareto front,
-	- finally choosing the optimal candidate based on lowest euclidian distance to ideal point.
+	- Finally choosing the optimal candidate based on lowest Euclidean distance to the ideal point.
-	- default values are median daily gain and sharpe ratio
+	- Default values are median daily gain and Sharpe ratio.
+	- The script uses the NSGA-II algorithm (Non-dominated Sorting Genetic Algorithm II) for multi-objective optimization.
+	- The fitness function is set up to minimize both objectives (converted to negative values internally).

 ### Optimization Limits